Gödöllő: After Communism

 In 1990, after the departure of the Soviet troops, the process of renovating the almost ruined Grassalkovich mansion house began, and although work continues, the majority of the Royal Palace is open to visitors as a museum and concert venue.

 During the 2011 Hungarian EU Presidency, informal international ministerial meetings were held in the Royal Palace.
-The main venues were the Baroque Palace's riding school and the reconstructed stables.

 The town hosted The 10th ASEM Foreign Ministers' Meeting, an interregional forum of the 27 members of the European Union, the European Commission, the 10 members of the ASEAN Secretariat, China, Japan, and the Republic of Korea, India, Mongolia, Pakistan, Australia, Russia, New Zealand, Bangladesh, Norway and Switzerland.

 In 2016 (July 28 through August 6), Gödöllő hosted the Men's 2016 European Lacrosse Championships.
 The championships consisted of 24 European nations.
 The matches for the tournaments were held on the ground of Szent István University.

 Geography

 Gödöllő is located at 47°36′00″N 19°22′00″E. It lies in the Gödöllő Hill Region.

 According to the 2010 census, the town has a total area of 61.98 km2.
 58.36 km2 of it is land and 1.4 km2 of it (2.25%) is water.

 Gödöllő is bordered on the south by the town of Isaszeg, on the east through the forest by the village of Domony, on the west through the other forest by the town of Kerepes, and on the north by Szada.